 Learn more ...

 In 2011 Dr Hudson transitioned into human cancer research where she worked on establishing and characterising pre-clinical chemo-resistant models of mesothelioma.
-In late 2014, Dr Hudson joined the The Brain Cancer Group as a postdoctoral research fellow working alongside Dr Helen Wheeler and Dr Viive Howell.
+In late 2014, Dr Hudson joined the The Brain Cancer Group as a postdoctoral research fellow working alongside A/Prof Helen Wheeler and A/Prof Viive Howell.

 Her current research involves investigating a novel anti-glioma vaccine for brain cancer patients and understanding why cancers stop responding to treatment.